 The Lincoln Story

-In 1995, the Lincolnshire Foundation was born, a charitable trust that was determined to bring a university to the city.
-Tireless campaigning and donations from all over the county paid off and the trust raised over £30 million.
+It was in 1995 that the Lincolnshire Foundation was born, a charitable trust that was determined to bring a university to the city.

-Professor Mary Stuart's arrival in late 2009 as Lincoln’s Vice Chancellor marked a new phase in the University's development, driving forward its reputation as a university of innovation and enterprise with an emphasis on research and research-engaged teaching.
+Professor Mary Stuart's arrival in late 2009 as Vice Chancellor marked a new phase in the University's development.